top of page

 Screw terminal connector block

-For connecting wires together (eg. wiring water pump)
+For connecting wires together (e.g. wiring water pump)

 Ferrules